-The U.S. Geological Survey in cooperation with the National Institutes for Water Resources requests proposals for matching grants to support research on the topic of improving and enhancing the nation’s water supply, including evaluation of innovative approaches to water treatment, infrastructure design, retrofitting, maintenance, management, and replacement; evaluation of the dynamics of extreme hydrological events and associated costs; development of methods for better estimation of the physical and economic supply of water; alternative approaches and governance mechanisms for integrated management of ground and surface waters; and the evaluation and assessment of conservation practices.
-Proposals are sought in not only the physical dimensions of supply, but also the role of economics and institutions in water supply and in coping with extreme hydrologic conditions.
+The U.S. Geological Survey in cooperation with the National Institutes for Water Resources requests proposals for matching grants to support research on the topic of improving and enhancing the nation's water supply, including (but not limited to) evaluation of innovative approaches to water treatment, infrastructure design, retrofitting, maintenance, management, and replacement; exploration and advancement of our understanding of changes in the quantity and quality of water resources in response to a changing climate, population shifts, and land use changes; development of methods for better estimation of water supply, both surface and groundwater, including estimation of the physical supply and of the economic supply of water; development and evaluation of processes and governance mechanisms for integrated surface/ground water management; and the evaluation and assessment of conservation practices.
 Any investigator at an accredited institution of higher learning in the United States is eligible to apply for a grant through a Water Research Institute or Center established under the provisions of the Water Resources Research Act of 1984, as amended (http://water.usgs.gov/wrri/institutes.html

 ).
 Proposals involving substantial collaboration between the USGS and university scientists are encouraged.
-Proposals may be for projects of 1 to 3 years in duration and may request up to $250,000 in federal funds.
+Proposals may be for projects of one to three years in duration and may request up to $250,000 in federal funds.
 Successful applicants must match each dollar of the federal grant with one dollar from non-federal sources.
-Funds have not yet been appropriated for this program for FY 2013.
+Approximately $1 million is available under this program in FY 2015.
 The Government's obligation under this program is contingent upon the availability of funds.

 Proposals must be filed on the Internet at https://niwr.net/

 .
-For Wisconsin applicants, a submission on the website is NOT
+For Wisconsin applicants, a submission on the NIWR website is NOT

 considered complete unless the application has been approved by the University of Wisconsin Water Resources Institute.
 Approval requires an applicant to provide a matching commitment letter and proof of administrative approval by the applicant’s department and dean’s office for UW-Madison, or campus approval for applicants from Wisconsin higher education institutions other than UW-Madison.